gomodule/oauth1/examples/twitteroob/README.markdown

 2. $ cp config.json.example config.json.
 3. Edit config.json to include your Twitter consumer key and consumer secret from step 1.

-To run the example:
+To run the command line example with OOB authorization:

 1. $ go run main.go
-2. Go to http://127.0.0.1:8080/ in a browser to try the application.